-Beyond general discussions, the first concrete step towards the NAEB Understanding Media funding proposal (submitted to the HEW Office of Education March 27, 1959) was a short composition called ‘Grammars of the Media‘1 which McLuhan sent to Skornia on October 28, 1958:
+Beyond general discussions, the first concrete step towards the NAEB Understanding Media funding proposal (submitted to the US Department of HE&W, Office of Education, March 27, 1959) was a short composition called ‘Grammars of the Media‘1 which McLuhan sent to Skornia on October 28, 1958:

 Grammars of the Media